mod_dbacl

 Rather than having its own separate log file, the mod_dbacl

-module uses the "dbacl" trace log channel in the TraceLog
+module uses the "dbacl" trace log channel in the TraceLog.
+Thus to enable logging

-, in order to debug configuration issues, you would
+for mod_dbacl, in order to debug configuration issues, you would

-use the following in your proftpd.conf
+use the following in your proftpd.conf:

 TraceLog /path/to/ftpd/trace.log Trace dbacl:20 ...